-Megaphobema robustum (Colombian giant red leg), captive-bred.
-A medium-to-large, boldly colored, New World species from the floodplains of Colombia.
+Megaphobema robustum (Colombian giant red leg), captive bred.
+A medium-large, boldly colored, New World species from the floodplains of Colombia.
 Recommended for intermediate-level keepers and above.

 Away from the Andes, elevation decreases and flooding increases.
 Lower elevations (Llanos Bajos) are mostly treeless.
 Tributaries of the Orinoco River drain the entire Llanos.
 Wet and dry seasons are distinct.
 This photo shows the Orinoco during the dry season.

 M. robustum is slightly less drought tolerant than most neotropical tarantulas–not as much as Theraphosa, about as much as Xenesthis and Pamphobeteus.
 For such a strikingly colored species, availability has always been somewhat erratic.
 Possibly a care requirement (water balance?) is being overlooked.
 Hopefully the above will help keepers with captive lineage.
 We recommend M. robustum for hobbyists of intermediate-level experience and above.

 A. Ausserer (1875).
 Zweiter Beitrag zur Kenntniss der Arachniden-Familie der Territelariae Thorell (Mygalidae Autor).
 Verhandlungen der Kaiserlich-Königlichen Zoologisch-Botanischen Gesellschaft in Wien 25: 125-206.

 |Dimensions||1 × 0.5 × 0.5 in|